Cole Porter: 1930s

 Ray Goetz, producer of Paris and Fifty Million Frenchmen, the success of which had kept him solvent when other producers were bankrupted by the post-crash slump in Broadway business, invited Porter to write a musical show about the other city that he knew and loved: New York.
 Goetz offered the team with whom Porter had last worked: Herbert Fields writing the book and Porter's old friend Monty Woolley directing.
 The New Yorkers (1930) acquired instant notoriety for including a song about a streetwalker, "Love for Sale".
 Originally performed by Kathryn Crawford in a street setting, critical disapproval led Goetz to reassign the number to Elisabeth Welch in a nightclub scene.
 The lyric was considered too explicit for radio at the time, though it was recorded and aired as an instrumental and rapidly became a standard.
 Porter often referred to it as his favorite of his songs.
 The New Yorkers also included the hit "I Happen to Like New York".

 Next came Fred Astaire's last stage show, Gay Divorce (1932).
 It featured a hit that became Porter's best-known song, "Night and Day".
 Despite mixed press (some critics were reluctant to accept Astaire without his previous partner, his sister Adele), the show ran for a profitable 248 performances, and the rights to the film, retitled The Gay Divorcee, were sold to RKO Pictures.
 Porter followed this with a West End show for Gertrude Lawrence, Nymph Errant (1933), presented by Cochran at the Adelphi Theatre, where it ran for 154 performances.
-Among the hit songs Porter composed for the show were "Experiment" and "The Physician" for Lawrence, and "Solomon" for Elisabeth Welch.
+Among the songs Porter composed for the show were "Experiment" and "The Physician" for Lawrence, and "Solomon" for Elisabeth Welch.